8 Best Weighted Vests of 2026

 ADVANTAGES

-Cast iron blocks
+Cast iron weights

 LIMITATIONS